day8/re-frame/docs/FAQs/BestPractice.md

 A better practice is to encapsulate the "args" into a single map: `[:some-event-id  {:x arg1 :another arg2}]`

-And then to optionally use the `unwrap` middleware on the asspciated event handlers.
+And then to optionally use the `unwrap` middleware on the associated event handlers.
 See [here](http://day8.github.io/re-frame/api-re-frame.core/#unwrap)